AlphaX-Projects/lightwalletd/README.md

 go run main.go --grpc-bind-addr 127.0.0.1:443 --pirate-conf-path ~/.komodo/PIRATE/PIRATE.conf  --tls-cert cert.pem --tls-key key.pem
 ```

-You should start seeing the frontend ingest and cache the zcash blocks after ~15 seconds.
+You should start seeing the frontend ingest and cache the pirate blocks after ~15 seconds.

 #### 4. Point the `arrrrwallet-cli` to this server
 Connect to your server!